sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-28-veliko-tarnovo.md

 ![Alt text](/images/travel2/PXL_20230830_074658630.jpg)

 The whole area really was amazing and if we had had more time, we could have wandered for hours (if we also had food).
-It was enourmous and views from all directions.
+It was enormous and views from all directions.
 But we looked at the time and realized we still had to get back and wrap up packing and be out by checkout time.
 The Bens and Dan went off ahead while the moms and the other kids made our way in a more relaxed fashion.
 Note: with a 3yo, it’s never fast.
 Taking in the town a bit more on the walk back with the old buildings and winding streets and cats everywhere, we made it back not too long after them.
 Bags were in the courtyard and not wanting to lug our stuff back to the cars, Ben and I thought we could do the drive to the place.
 The drive there was okay actually.
 Kinda flat and we were SO lucky no cars came the other direction.
-Loaded up quicky, said goodbye to the communist dungeon.
+Loaded up quickly, said goodbye to the communist dungeon.
 The drive to the main road, well not as easy.
 It brought bad memories of Gyrocaster, although Dan knew to keep comments to himself this time.
 We were just to the top of the hill to turn to the main road and a truck starts turning down.
 Dan yelled so loud I think the guy heard and stopped.
 So there’s me on a decent slope, Ben behind.
 2 stalls later and I zipped up to the road and Dan attempted to signal to the guy that there’s another car coming.

 It was lunch time and we needed food.
 Dan found a park next to a grocery store and a cute café.
 Dan headed to buy food, Ben went to buy clothes and Laura and I (wo)manned the park with the kids.